nguyenlog205/nguyenlog205/README.md

 > **Role:** ML Engineer (Solo Project) \
 > **Keywords:** Python, PyTorch, YOLOv8, EfficientNet, Transformer
 * **Description:**
-    * Engineered a resource-efficient video classification system capable of recognizing 10 human activities.
+    * Engineered a resource-efficient video classification system capable of recognizing 6 human activities.
 Solved the challenge of background noise and limited data by implementing an actor-centric preprocessing pipeline (YOLOv8) and a Hybrid EfficientNet-Transformer architecture, optimizing performance for low-resource environments.
-    * Developed a hybrid architecture integrating **EfficientNet-B0** (for spatial feature extraction) and **Transformers** (for temporal modeling), optimizing input processing (224x224, 30fps) to achieve a precision of **~0.60** under constrained compute resources.
+    * Developed a hybrid architecture integrating **EfficientNet-B0** (for spatial feature extraction) and **Transformers** (for temporal modeling), optimizing input processing (224x224, 30fps) to achieve `a precision of **~0.79**` and `a F1-macro of **~0.79**`  under constrained compute resources.